divyanshsood22/Rules/README.md

 ` #2 ` Be respectful to everyone.

-` #3 ` No Politics talks or topics should be raised.
+` #3 ` No Politics / inappropriate talks or topics should be raised.

 ` #4 ` No Racism, No Homophobia, and No Pedophilia, usernames, and statuses that have it will be an instant ban, and any jokes made about it will be an instant ban.